 With gender-biased communities, our responsibility is to gently ensure progressive women’s empowerment and increased rights over time, with projects which target women in particular through training; awareness raising; and economic empowerment.
 Income generated through reforestation projects by women is always partly reinvested in their children's education, and thus increases the level of education of girls in the community.

 Both statutory and customary land tenure are carefully considered when TreeSisters evaluates projects for inclusion in our portfolio.
 Clarity over land tenure decreases the risk of social tensions and conflicts, as well as decreasing risks of mismanagement of funded trees.
 We pay particular attention to social norms and traditions and question the place of women in the project area, and the rights of women with respect to forests and trees.
 It is a complex evaluation and requires a deep understanding and respect for the traditional land use practices of each area to be reforested.

 TreeSisters’ mission is to re-robe our planet in green by channeling donations into reforestation projects in the tropics.
 80% of your donation directly funds our reforestation program.
 15% funds our feminine empowerment and social change work.
 5% supports TreeSisters core costs to curate and deliver the above as explained here.
-On average, each US dollar donation funds two trees or 1 tree costs 40p as of April 15th, 2020.
+1 tree costs 45p as of 1st March 2022.

 By Lauriane Cayet-Boisrobert with Rebecca Lefton and editorial contribution from Pollyanna Darling.